ckl1989/bc-challenge/readme.md

 We've created an API ([documentation here](./server)) for a number of the files explorer features.
 What we need you to do is to design and hook up a basic UI that will allow the user to:

-* Create and select projects
+* Create a folder at the root level
-* List all items at the root of a project
+* View folders at the root level
-* Create a folder at the root of a project
+* Create a folder within a folder
+* View folders at a nested level
 * Upload a file at the root of a project
-* List all items within a folder
-* Create a folder within a folder
+* Download the file
 * Upload a file within a folder
+* Toggle folders open and close

 ## As you begin...